 A flat-bed truck labeled “Road Clearance” came and the motorcycle was loaded onto it.
 The driver of the motorcycle and the passenger rode in the back with the motorcycle.
 The policeman talked to Elder Hall.

 Elder Hall goes back to the truck.
 He can only find a registration for 2007.

 You need to come down to the police station.

 We don’t know where it is.
 Some people from the Church are coming to help us.
 Can we wait for them?

 When will they be here?

 They are on their way.

-The phone rings, a call, not a text.
-The traffic is very loud and there is a loud speaker blaring music from the Petron Station.
+The phone rang, a call, not a text.
+The traffic is very loud and there is a loudspeaker blaring music from the Petron Station.

 Where are you guys?